Get

 Image by: Przemek Iciak, Shutterstock

 All dogs are pack animals and prefer to have company as opposed to being left alone.
-If your beagle is left alone for long periods, they may develop separation anxiety, which is triggered when they are separated from their family members.
+If your Beagle is alone for long periods, they may develop separation anxiety, which is triggered when they are not near their family members.

-Separation anxiety not only causes the dog a lot of stress, but it can also lead to destructive behaviors and many other symptoms related to high stress levels.
-Beagles are a breed that does best with companionship from other dogs, or even a cat if they are raised together.
+Separation anxiety not only causes the dog a lot of stress, but it can also lead to destructive behaviors and many other signs related to high stress levels.
+Beagles do best with companionship from other dogs or even a cat if they are raised together.

 Having a housemate can help prevent separation anxiety altogether since they will have a friend during your absence.
-This isn’t always possible though, so if you believe howling is due to separation anxiety, there are some tips and tricks to help solve this issue.
-In severe cases, it is recommended that you also speak to your veterinarian or a professional dog trainer for assistance.
+This isn’t always possible, though, so if you believe that howling is due to separation anxiety, there are tips and tricks to help solve this issue.
+In severe cases, it is recommended that you also speak to a veterinarian or a professional dog trainer for assistance.

-While most of the time howling is not a cause for concern it could also be indicative of a medical issue such as an illness or injury.
-Signs that your dog is in pain can vary but typically include lethargy, panting, whining, trembling, flattened ears, and reluctance to participate in their normal day-to-day activities.
+While howling is usually not a cause for concern, it could indicate a medical issue, such as an illness or injury.
+Signs that your dog is in pain can vary but typically include lethargy, panting, whining, trembling, flattened ears, and reluctance to participate in normal day-to-day activities.

 The 7 Tips for Getting Control of Excessive Howling

-Since Beagles are hound dogs, they are naturally going to be more vocal than other breeds.
-This is something potential owners should consider before bringing home a pet beagle.
+Since Beagles are hound dogs, they are naturally going to be more vocal than most other breeds.
+This is something that potential owners should consider before bringing home this breed.
 If you don’t like howling and aren’t prepared for a highly vocal dog, this may not be the right breed for you.
-There is a reason why Beagles are not recommended for those that live in apartments.
+There is a reason that Beagles are not recommended for those who live in apartments.

-Now, if you are a beagle owner that has found yourself in a position where your Beagle is howling excessively and you need to get control over the behavior for the sake of your sanity (and others,) we have included some helpful tips on what you can do to solve the issue.
+Now, if you are a Beagle owner who has found yourself in a position where your dog is howling excessively and you need to get control over the behavior for the sake of your sanity (and that of others), we have included helpful tips on what you can do to solve the issue.

 1. Get to the Root of the Howling

 First and foremost, you need to figure out why your Beagle is howling so much and so often.
 You can do this by observing what is going on around them when they begin howling.
-Once you have narrowed down the root cause, you can then implement strategies to help you along the way.
+Once you have narrowed down the root cause, you can then implement strategies to help with the issue.

 2. Focus on Training

-Because they are such vocal dogs, it’s a good idea to teach them a “be quiet” command.
-This is the best way to get control of your dog’s excessive barking and howling right from the get-go.
-Remember the importance of positive reinforcement training and remain consistent throughout the process.
+Since they are such vocal dogs, it’s a good idea to teach them a “be quiet” command.
+This is the best way to get control of your dog’s excessive barking and howling.
+Remember the importance of positive reinforcement training, and remain consistent throughout the process.

 training a beagle with treats